billhennessy/hennessysview2020/content/posts/2020/number-of-infections-doesnt-matter—heres-what-does.md

 ---
 type: post
 title: Number of Confirmed Cases Doesn't Matter—Here's What Does
-date: 2020-03-23T16:07:59.644Z
+date: 2020-03-26T22:07:00.000Z
 image: /ncov19-table.png
 categories: Living
 tags:
   - Coronavirus
 ---
 Hysterical headlines scream about the number of new coronavirus infections every hour.
 This is a mistake.
 Ignore those headlines.
+Number of confirmed cases will rise as number of people tested rises.
+If we tested everyone for the flu, the number of confirmed flu cases would be astronomical.

 Doing some casual analysis, it's pretty obvious what drives the death rate: the number of hospitalizations in a given geographic area.